J3698/auto-15210-download/README.md

 6. Copy update.sh from this repository into your 210 folder, make it executable, and run it.
-Note that it will delete .tgz files in the folder as part of cleanup, and thaat undownloaded labs will be downloaded.
+Note that it will delete .tgz files in the folder as part of cleanup, and that undownloaded labs will be downloaded.

 `cd ~/private/15210`